MarcPohle/quantoptimR/README.md

 * `MZ_test` executes the basic Mincer-Zarnowitz test for autocalibration over multiple horizons and quantiles when provided with forecasts and corresponding observations.
 * `MZ_test_multi` is an extension of the basic test for multiple variables.
-* 'MZ_test_augmented` is an extension of the basic test, where additional regressors can be added to the Mincer-Zarnowitz regressions to test a corresponding stronger form of optimality.
+* `MZ_test_augmented` is an extension of the basic test, where additional regressors can be added to the Mincer-Zarnowitz regressions to test a corresponding stronger form of optimality.

 ## Installation